 Meet Mick Hatten, editor & hockey reporter for The Rink Live

 Read about the experience and expertise sports reporter Mick Hatten brings to The Rink Live team.
-Mick’s experience inside the rink as well as covering the sport combines with a love of the game to provide the comprehensive hockey news and coverage fans deserve.
+Mick’s experience inside the rink as well as covering the sport combines with a love of the game to

 It is fair to say that I have been around hockey and journalism for the majority of my life.
 I started playing hockey as a third-grader in St. Paul before we moved to St. Cloud.
 I was able to play through my senior year of high school and got a chance to play in a varsity game for St. Cloud Apollo as a senior, the pinnacle of my playing career.